-Frank Cottle [00:19:10] And what we found in our own company, we weren’t remote, completely remote.
-Early on this pandemic.
-We have global operations.
-And as soon as there was mutterings over in China.
-Well, we didn’t listen to the news.
+Frank Cottle [00:19:10] And what we found in our own company, we went remote, completely remote, early on, in this pandemic.
+We have global operations and as soon as there was mutterings over in China, well, we didn’t listen to the news.

-Frank Cottle [00:19:31] What’s really happening in all this is what’s really happening.
-I really think this is going to be serious.
-We’ve lived through the bird flu, the swine flu, the N1H1, SARS, MURS, we’ve been through a lot of pandemics that we’ve seen as a company and how they affect different places.
-So we watch carefully in December and January and then, you know, mid-January calling our offices in Europe, they’re telling us the same thing.
+Frank Cottle [00:19:31] What’s really happening, this is what’s really happening, and I really think this is going to be serious.
+We’ve lived through the bird flu, the swine flu, the N1H1, SARS, MERS, we’ve been through a lot of pandemics that we’ve seen as a company and how they affect different places.
+So we watched carefully in December and January and then, in mid-January we were calling our offices in Europe, they were telling us the same thing.
 So we went remote, completely, 100 percent of the company in mid-late January.

 Frank Cottle [00:20:09] Everybody.
-Yeah, we just enough.
-We’re a tech company.
+Yeah, we’re a tech company.
 We know how to do this.
 We already have remote setups.
-We are a virtual company, everybody.
-We’re doing it, that meant moving three call centers.
-There is a lot of bits and pieces.
-But we actually have our tech team and every different area going out to everyone’s home, reinstall full officing setup, multiple screens, servers, etc. and we did it all in about 48 to 72 hours.
+We are a virtual company.
+That meant moving three call centers, there were a lot of bits and pieces.
+But we actually had our tech team in every different area go out to everyone’s home, reinstall, full officing setup, multiple screens, servers, etc. and we did it all in about 48 to 72 hours.

 Kc Chohan [00:20:44] That’s amazing.
-And I think that kind of that’s a good point for the listeners out there to be able to be flexible and pivot on like on a two pence piece if needed.
-If the company made that decision, I’d be able to execute it so quickly, regardless of if it was pandemic related or just general business-related.
+And I think that’s a good point for the listeners out there to be able to be flexible and pivot on a two pence piece if needed.
+If the company made that decision and to be able to execute it so quickly, regardless of whether it was pandemic related or just general business-related.

 Frank Cottle [00:21:31] And so if it cost us some money to do those things, but we accomplish those things and stay true to our philosophies, then we believe that we were doing the right thing.

-Frank Cottle [00:21:41] And you mentioned flexibility, and it’s funny.
-At a point in time a few years ago, any company that was going to start out needed two things, needed a great product and access to capital so they could scale.
+Frank Cottle [00:21:41] And you mentioned flexibility, and it’s funny, at a point in time a few years ago, any company that was going to start out needed two things: they needed a great product and access to capital so they could scale.

 Frank Cottle [00:22:14] So the agile office, the agile corporation, has taken on a whole new dynamic and meaning, as opposed to being something you’d read in a Harvard Business Review that sounded good, you know?
 Well, yeah, we’re an agile company.
-Well, you’ve had to prove it lately.
+Well, you’ve had to prove it lately, how agile you were.

-Frank Cottle [00:22:32] How agile you were and some companies are struggling hugely because of their whole systems need to be looked at, not just our employment system, but their distribution, their manufacturing, their access of products and materials.
+Frank Cottle [00:22:32] And some companies are struggling hugely because of it, their whole systems need to be looked at, not just their employment system, but their distribution, their manufacturing, their access of products and materials.

 Frank Cottle [00:22:46] All of that needs to be agile or flexible as opposed to just thinking, oh, we can send everybody home.
 That’s cool.
 That’s not being flexible.
 That’s just one component of it.

-Kc Chohan [00:22:57] Now, that makes no sense.
+Kc Chohan [00:22:57] Got it.
+That makes a lot of sense.
 Frank, thank you so much.
 As we look to wrap up, I’d like to end with one question.
 And this is:

-Kc Chohan [00:23:05] If you have to attribute, or split up your success over three different factors which are drive, skill and luck.
-How would you go?
+Kc Chohan [00:23:05] If you had to attribute, or split up your success over three different factors which are drive, skill and luck.
 How would you proportion that?

-Frank Cottle [00:23:18] Well, I come from a whole farming family, and the old farmers always say better to be lucky than smart.
-I think you’d make a lot of your own luck by being prepared for things by, I’ve used the term being the best student of your industry by really studying your industry and really studying what’s going on in the world around you, as opposed to just being head down and focused on that drive, as you say it, that will get you, you know, you are just as likely to drive into a wall as you are to reach your destination, if that’s all you’re doing.
-So I’d say, be the best student of your industry and a little luck that you’ll make yourself because you get paying attention.
+Frank Cottle [00:23:18] Well, I come from a little farming family, and the old farmers always say better to be lucky than smart.
+I think you make a lot of your own luck by being prepared for things.
+I’ve used the term being the best student of your industry by really studying your industry and really studying what’s going on in the world around you, as opposed to just being head down and focused on that drive, as you say it.
+That will get you, you know, you are just as likely to drive into a wall as you are to reach your destination, if that’s all you’re doing.
+So I’d say, be the best student of your industry and plan on a little luck that you’ll make yourself because you’ve been paying attention.